rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 I've seen resistance to this practice, but the only arguments against it usually refer to taking up too much space in version control.
 That argument is poppycock.
-Storage is cheap, and you'll thank me later when your deployments run smoothly and when you would have otherwise been stuck not able to find a missing gem from somewhere in the future.
-Not to mention, having all your gems in `vendor/cache` makes `bundle install` run much faster for new team members.
+Storage is cheap.
+You'll thank me later when your deployments run smoothly, and when several years from now, an otherwise missing gem is at your fingertips.
+Not to mention, having all your gems in `vendor/cache` makes `bundle install` run faster both for new team members and in your continuous integration environment.
 Deployment environments like [Heroku](http://heroku.com/) really benefit from this practice too.

 \*\* By the way, for applications, please do